 Unfortunately, a haplogroup designation doesn't say much about our more

 recent ancestors -- those of less than 1,000 years ago.
-It is more telling
+Nor, for that

 about our deep ancestry and ancient origins.
 An excellent map showing